oktadev/okta-php-core-groups-and-roles/README.md

-# Build Simple Login in PHP
+# PHP Authorization with OAuth 2.0 and Okta

 This example shows how to create a PHP application with user authentication from scratch in PHP, using Okta OAuth 2.0 to handle user registration/login/logout/forgot password.

-Please read [Build Simple Login in PHP](https://developer.okta.com/blog/2018/12/28/simple-login-php) to see how this application was built.
+Please read [PHP Authorization with OAuth 2.0 and Okta](https://developer.okta.com/blog/2019/08/30/php-authorization-with-oauth-2-and-okta) to see how this application was built.

 **Prerequisites:** PHP, Composer, [Okta developer account](https://developer.okta.com/)